-At the Beaconsfield Mine & Heritage Centre, there is a section titled Mine Rescue.
-It is a monument of sorts, dedicated to the story of Brant Webb and Todd Russell.
-And it’s quite an emotional journey.
+Beaconsfield Mine and Heritage Centre has a section titled Mine Rescue.
+It’s a monument of sorts, dedicated to the story of Brant Webb, Todd Russell and Larry Knight.
+And it’s quite emotional.

 Beaconsfield Mine Rescue